TheMannu/Kubernetes/Kubernetes-Basics.md

 15. **Volume**:
    A Kubernetes Volume is a storage directory accessible to Pods, ensuring data persistence, even if the container crashes.

+   A Kubernetes Volume represents a storage directory accessible to Pods, ensuring that data persists beyond the lifecycle of individual containers.
+Volumes support various storage backends and retain data even if the container crashes.

 16. **Namespaces**:
    Divide your cluster resources between multiple users or teams by creating namespaces.
 This enables isolation and resource management across projects.